wspivak/aprsbot/README.md

 Added code to prevent loopback from sent messages

+Configurable in aprsbot.conf:
+Added configurable Welcome message for new subscribers Callsign, Callsign Alias, List Names, DB name.

 Added a beacon (tatical_beacon.py) which will enable APRS-IS only devices to find your tactical callsign (add a cronjob @15min intervals).

 Added a script to trim audit_log in SQLite3 db.
 Just add a cron job.

 Relaybot.service to automatically start (on my system I had to run python in a virtual environment)

-Added configurable Welcome message for new subscribers

 <b>New/Changed Commands:</b>